 FIFA 22 Mobile

 You can expect a FIFA 22 Companion app for iPhone, iPad and Android which will provide you with access to your FUT squad.
 Look for EA to tack on some upgrades to the app in the next major release.

 We could also see EA update its popular FIFA Soccer app for iOS and Android.
-Unlike the full blown version of FIFA for consoles and Windows, FIFA for mobile is a free application.
+Unlike the full blown version of FIFA for consoles and Windows, FIFA for mobile is free.